Angel-foxxo/TweenVS/README.md

-:bounce()                       --reverse direction on every loop :pause(1)                       --pause for 1 second before starting :start()                        --start tweening :easing(TweenVS.EaseOutBounce); --use the "EaseInElastic" easing functio
+:bounce()                       --reverse direction on every loop :pause(1)                       --pause for 1 second before starting :start()                        --start tweening :easing(TweenVS.EaseOutBounce); --use the "EaseInElastic" easing function
 ```
 See [Documentation.md](Documentation.md) for a list of all functions.